 Another difference is that there is a larger list of mandatory documented information under ISO 50001 when compared to ISO 14001.
 This includes documents and records on such topics as the energy planning process, energy reviews, the energy baseline, the energy performance indicators (EnPIs) and any energy purchasing specifications.

 ISO 50001 can also help larger organisations with the Government’s Energy Savings Opportunity Scheme (ESOS).
-A UKAS certified ISO 50001 implementation automatically fulfils their obligations under the scheme – all businesses need do is inform the Environment Agency of their compliance.
+A UKAS-certified ISO 50001 implementation automatically fulfils their obligations under the scheme – all businesses need to do is inform the Environment Agency of their compliance.

 ISO 14001 versus ISO 50001 – How to decide?

-In order to decide which Standard is best for your business, you need to consider which is more important to you as a business: reducing your environmental impact, becoming more energy efficient, or both?
+To decide which ISO Standard is best for your business, you need to consider which is more important to you as a business: reducing your environmental impact, becoming more energy efficient, or both?

 For small or medium businesses, ISO 14001 will probably address all three of these goals.
-It provides the tools needed to reduce environmental impact and encourages businesses to think about energy efficiency in relation to that goal.
+It provides the tools needed to reduce environmental impact and encourages businesses to think about energy efficiency regarding that goal.

-To find out more about managing energy consumption within your business either through ISO 14001 or ISO 50001, or how we can assist you with preparations for a UKAS certification, please speak to one of our ISO Certification Advisors by calling 0333 344 3646 or emailing [email protected].
+To find out how we can assist you with preparations for a UKAS certification, speak to one of our ISO Certification Advisors by calling 0370 218 6618 or emailing [email protected].